Last Updated: 8/28/22 | August 28th, 2022

 (Note: It’s better to take the night bus so as not to waste a day.
 You won’t sleep well, but you also won’t lose a day!)

 Siem Reap is located on the northeastern side of Tonle Sap Lake and is the main access to Angkor Wat.
 The center remains a rural old town, with French-style houses and shops.
-The area around the Old Market is crowded with locals and foreigners all day long.
+The area around the Old Market is crowded with locals and foreigners all day long and has a bit of a party vibe to it.

 Spend your day at Angkor Wat, the ancient city that was the center of the Khmer Empire that once ruled most of Southeast Asia.
 The temple was built in the 12th century and covers over 500 acres.